-The Buddha Tooth Relic is housed in a giant stupa weighing a whopping 3500 kilograms and made from 320 kilograms of gold, of which 234 kilograms were donated by devotees.
-You’ll have to see the tooth relic from the public viewing area, as only monks are allowed into the relic chamber.
+The Buddha Tooth Relic is housed in a giant stupa weighing a whopping 3,500 kilograms and made from 320 kilograms of gold, of which 234 kilograms were donated by devotees.
+Only monks are allowed into the relic chamber, but visitors will be able to see the tooth relic from the public viewing area.

 Other highlights include the Eminent Sangha Museum, a theatre that holds cultural performances, talks and film screenings.
 If you’re looking for a little quiet contemplation amid Chinatown’s hubbub, the roof garden, with its pagoda and Buddha prayer wheel, offers a tranquil hideaway.

-Shakyamuni Buddha was believed to have gained insight into truth, and perfected the qualities of wisdom and compassion over 2560 years ago.
+Shakyamuni Buddha was believed to have gained insight into the true nature of being, and perfected the qualities of wisdom and compassion over 2,500 years ago.
 Today, the Buddha Tooth Relic Temple carries on the legacy of his teachings through the ‘Discovering Buddhism’ workshop.
 Travellers can gain more insight into Buddhism at this interactive workshop led by the temple’s resident venerables.

 Call +65 6854 7022 or email email@example.com to register for the workshop.